 As a result, it is important you know how to eat healthily on a vegan diet!
 The best Plant-based chicken is a staple item that can replace your chicken consumption.
 With so many plant-based chicken options available, we have dedicated this blog post to establishing the best and healthiest choices when it comes to vegan chicken.

 What is Plant-Based Chicken?

 Plant-based chicken is a chicken substitute prepared with a mixture of plant materials to imitate the taste, texture, and appearance of real chicken.
 Mostly wholesome vegan meats protein is used to mimic the protein in real chicken and provide the same, or better nutritional benefits.

-For example, vegan chicken is available as veggie burgers, chicken breast, chicken tenders, and plant-based buffalo wings to name just a few options.
+For example, vegan chicken is available as veggie burgers, chicken nuggets, chicken breast, chicken tenders, and plant-based buffalo wings to name just a few options.
 Most manufactured plant-based options can be found in the freezer aisle in nearly all grocery stores around the world.

 Is Plant-Based Chicken Healthy?